argoproj-labs/training-material/argo-workflows/templates/work.md

 ## Exercise

 Use `kubectl describe` to describe a workflow pod.
-What interesting information is contained within the pods labels and annotations?
+What interesting information is contained within the pod's labels and annotations?